 Incarceration Up, Education Down: America’s Cannibalistic Profiteering

-America incarcerates more of it’s citizens than any other country in the world.
-With only 5% of the world population, America has more than 25% of the world’s prisoners.
-America is either the country with the most criminals in the world, the country that has become the greatest police state in the world, or the country whom, with profit as the motive for all that is done, has found a way to exploit it’ population through incarceration for monetary gain.
+The United States incarcerates more of its citizens than any other country in the world.
+With only five percent of the world population, the US has more than 25 percent of the world’s prisoners.
+The US is either the country with the most criminals in the world, the country that has become the greatest police state in the world, or the country that, with profit as the motive for all that is done, has found a way to exploit its population through incarceration for monetary gain.

 The steep incline in the number of Americans incarcerated began in 1980.
-Since that time the number of Americans incarcerated has jumped from under 500,000 people to close to 2,500,000.
+Since then, the number of Americans incarcerated has jumped from under 500,000 people to close to 2,500,000.
 The advent of private prisons during that time has created a powerful lobby, on behalf of its Wall Street investors, to lengthen sentences.
 Longer sentences means more prisoners.
 More prisoners means more prisons.
-More prisoners, and more prisons, means more profit.
+More prisoners and more prisons mean more profit.
 As a result, Americans now spend almost $70 billion a year on a corrections system (including prison, probation and parole) being run largely for profit.

-A similar scheme by lobbyists has resulted in a system that exploits education, and has an equally negative affect on society.
+A similar scheme by lobbyists has resulted in a system that exploits education and has an equally negative effect on society.
 Lobbyists have repeatedly, and successfully, argued for the increase in financial aid to students.
 Rather than this assistance being passed on to students, privately run Universities have simply raised tuition.

 “They are a business — higher ed must be a viewed as a business.
 Like any other business, what they are all about is making more money..,” states Dr. Marty Nemko, an advisor, career counselor, talk radio host, and prolific blogger, as quoted in the Daily Caller.

 In addition to the exploitation of post-secondary school students, elementary and secondary students are hit particularly hard by systemic inequalities which promote self-perpetuating cycles of inadequate education and rising incarceration.
-As Steven Hawkins wrote in his article ‘Education vs Incarceration’ last month;
+As Steven Hawkins wrote in his article ‘Education vs Incarceration’ in December 2010:

 Los Angeles.
 California has the largest prison population in the country, with more than 170,000 individuals behind bars.
 In Los Angeles, more than half of current parolees live in neighborhoods that are home to less than 20 percent of the city’s adult residents.
 More than a billion dollars are spent every year to incarcerate people from these communities.
 At the same time, as of spring 2010, the Los Angeles Unified School District was projecting a deficit of $640 million in the 2010-11 academic year.
 As a result, district officials were planning to raise class sizes and lay off thousands of teachers and other school-based staff.

-Likewise, students pursuing post secondary education, in order to elevate themselves above minimum wage or working-poor employment, have become cash-cows.
-Like the free labor extorted from inmates, student research and development remains the property of the institution, and is theirs to capitalize on, while students are released to benefit from their time served, and apply the credentials they were awarded, in order to pay back their loans.
+Likewise, students pursuing post-secondary education, to elevate themselves above minimum wage or working-poor employment, have become cash cows.
+Like the free labor extorted from inmates, student research and development remains the property of the institution, and is theirs to capitalize on, while students are released to benefit from their time served and apply the credentials they were awarded, to pay back their loans.

 The American education system does not serve Americans, it serves the corporations, just as the penal system does.
 Low funding of education, particularly in impoverished neighborhoods, provides a steady influx of chattel property for the corporate prison system to exploit, and profit from, while access to higher education is held for ransom.

-Corporations have one responsibility– profit.
-They cannot be trusted with the management of social programs, public services, or utilities.
+Corporations have one responsibility: profit.
+They cannot be trusted to manage social programs, public services, or utilities.
 Profit will come before services.
 Profit will come before results beneficial to society.
 Profits will come before all else.
 America is becoming exceedingly less educated, and vastly more incarcerated, since the exploitation by private interests in these domains.
 With the current economic crisis, proposed austerity measures threaten to increase privatization of additional public services.
-Like the prison system and the education system profits for the very few will go up, while the cost to society skyrockets and the benefit to society plummets.
+As in the prison and education systems, profits for the very few will go up as the cost to society skyrockets and the benefit to society plummets.

-America needs to set its priorities and govern its public interests without the corruption of corporate involvement.
-Public services and programs must be managed by, of, and for the people in order to maintain and protect their integrity.
+The United States needs to set its priorities and govern its public interests without the corruption of corporate involvement.
+To maintain and protect the integrity of public services and programs, they must be managed by and for the people.